alshedivat/al-folio/_posts/2023-07-10-RealTimeKinematicRTK.md

 * **Post-Processing Kinematic** : A similiar combination of a GNSS base station and a rover that collect data from satellites simultanously, but are not actively transmitting data to eachother.
 The base station has a known location that is used to adjust errors in the rover after data collection.
 * **code phase**: The unique time signal sent out by a satellite and aligned by a GPS reciever to give the distance between the satellite and the receiver.
 * **carrier phase**: A higher frequency signal sent out by a satellite that helps pinpoint location more precisely.

+## Resources
+If your are curious to learn more here are some the resources I consulted to write this blog:
+*<a href= "https://letstalkscience.ca/educational-resources/backgrounders/math-behind-gps"> The math behind GPS </a>.
+*<a href= "https://www.jouav.com/blog/rtk-drone.html"> Jouav: how an RTK drone works </a>.
+*<a href= "https://www.hammermissions.com/post/how-to-achieve-highly-accurate-flights-with-the-dji-m300-rtk"> Hammer missions processing with an RTK drone </a>.